SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 ### speech tempo

-»⟮Speech tempo⟯« is the suprasegmental feature category of ⟮＿segments＿⟯ ⟮per unit of time⟯.
+»⟮Speech tempo⟯« is the suprasegmental fcategory of ⟮＿segments＿⟯ ⟮per unit of time⟯.

 ### junctures